guardian/recommendations/secure-staff-services.md

 In the future we hope to develop a common pattern for verifying tokens from the ALB to prevent the need to re-authenticate at the application.

 ### Authorisation / Access Management

+You should follow the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), when deciding who has access to your services and consider the sensitivity of any data or operations your service makes available.
+For example a service which provides read-only data on what's for lunch in the canteen may be accessed by all Guardian staff, but a service that publishes content to our site must be tightly controlled to a known set of users.

 Even if we establish the identity of a user using Google as our IdP, we must further establish that they are a Guardian staff member and in many cases as a member of a specific group of Guardian users.